St Andrew's Junior College: Co-Curricular Activities

-Besides attaining academic success, students of Saint Andrew's Junior College also excel in co-curricular activities.
+Besides attaining academic success, students of St Andrew's Junior College also excel in co-curricular activities.
 Many College sports place in the top 4 positions at national championship competitions.
 Performing arts groups also achieve certificates of distinction at the Singapore Youth Festival Competitions, and hold public performances which are well received.
 In addition, the students make an indelible impact serving members of the communities, both locally and overseas.